 The Board provides input from their representative organizations and from the field to ensure the quality and integrity of the National Child Passenger Safety Technician Certification Training curriculum.
 The Board works with the National Highway Traffic Safety Administration, which developed the original curriculum and remains committed to providing regular updates to the curriculum, and Safe Kids Worldwide, which is responsible for the certification and re-certification processes.
 Learn more here.

 Over the past 24 years, more than 900 children have died in all but three U. S. states, and deaths have occurred during every month of the year.
 NSC now offers a free Children in Hot Cars e-learning course to assist everyone in understanding this preventable cause of death and why children are at greater risk.

 Learn more about kids and hot cars.

-Learn why a teen's biggest threat is sitting on the driveway and what you can do to protect your child – from having them sign a safe-driving contract to signing up for a Weekly Digital Driving Coach.
+Yes, these statistics are frightening.
+That's why teen driver safety is an NSC initiative.
+Learn why a teen's biggest threat is sitting on the driveway and what you can do to protect your child – from having them sign a safe-driving contract to signing up for the weekly Digital Driving Coach.